-If you or someone you know has been sexually assault, you are encouraged to contact any of the following offices for victim support and assistance:
+If you or someone you know has been sexually assaulted, you are encouraged to contact any of the following offices for victim support and assistance:

 Trinity DPS: if you are a survivor of a rape or sexual assault, when you contact DPS at (202) 884-9111 appropriate assistance is initiated, to include contacting appropriate University officials, law enforcement entities and emergency response caregivers.
-For activity occurring on the campus, or if you reside on campus, contacted, DPS remains available to ensure appropriate assistance is initiated, to include contacting appropriate
+For activity occurring on the campus, or if you reside on campus, DPS is the best line of contact because we are most often the first responders to the scene.
+Upon being contacted, DPS remains available to ensure appropriate assistance is initiated, to include contacting appropriate University officials, law enforcement authorities and emergency response caregivers